TheDistractor/TheDistractor.github.io/housemon/rf12demo-readwrite.md

 If you know you will always send out data requiring ACKS, you *could* change your writemask to:
  ``{%s},{%h}a``

+in this case your data portion would only need to contain the packet data, and the header field will be used to build up the command.
+where ``0,0,0,0,0`` is the data portion and the header field will contain ``26`.

 {% endraw %}